 So there you go, six ways I keep track of what I’m learning.
 I do use my phone occasionally to record thoughts or bits of thoughts – either with the notes app or the voice recorder.
 But mostly I just use pen, paper, photos, underlining, Morning Pages and good old fashioned window-staring-outing.

 We’re all at different spots on the journey, and these end of the month posts are a way to reflect, share, and celebrate on purpose.
-We’ll do it again this month (usually the last Friday of the month) and I hope you’ll join us.
+We do these at the end of every quarter (usually the last day of the month if it’s a weekday) and I hope you’ll join us.
 It’s never too late to start paying attention.

 On a monthly basis I also write a letter from The Bench, a newsletter-like secret note of hope and courage for the weary soul.
 I typically include one thing I’m learning but elaborate on it more deeply than I do in the monthly What We Learned posts.
-February’s has already gone out, but if you want to be sure to get March’s letter and every month after, simply sign up here.
+If you want to be sure to get the next letter, simply sign up here.